Gender Justice Clinic

-The Global Gender Justice Clinic at Cornell Law School works with organizations and individuals on projects that aim to advance gender justice and human rights.
-Through a critical seminar and practical project work, students examine and engage in local, global, and transnational efforts to combat gender-based violence and discrimination.
+Cornell Law School's Gender Justice Clinic provides legal services to victims of gender-based violence and discrimination, as well as to organizations working on related issues.
+Through a critical seminar and practical project work, students examine and engage in local, global, and transnational efforts to advance gender justice.

 For descriptions of some of our current and prior projects, please click here.
 If you are a law student who is interested in applying to the Clinic, please see Students.
 If you are seeking legal assistance or collaboration on a project, please see Potential Clients.